 Like getting your first car, the first bike is an important milestone for any child.
 It’s not only great for their ability, but also their confidence.

 I remember how proud my eldest child was when she finally began to ride her bike without the assistance of training wheels.
-I bought it from her wish list her birthday – and along with my husband’s golf GPS, I made two wins that year!
+I bought it from her wish list her birthday – and along with my husband’s chef knife, I made two wins that year!

 With where we live in inner city Melbourne it also feels like a necessity!
 Bikes are everywhere – along with great bike tracks – and many kids ride them to school.

 It all began by choosing the right bike.
 This was more difficult than we had anticipated – our daughter was outside of all the ‘normal’ percentiles and there wasn’t a piece of advice that said here’s the best bike for your child.

 We did eventually find a bike suitable for her and learned a lot along the way that has helped shape our choices for our two youngest children.
 There are actually many things to consider when looking for a top-rated kids bike – and age suggestions aren’t always enough.

 In this guide, we’ll walk you through what to look for in good bikes for kids to help you find the perfect bike for your child – whether you’re looking for the best first bike Australia has to offer or the best youth mountain bikes.
 We also include balance bike reviews Australia as well as other types of kids bikes reviews!